SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 - If it's a new DSM account you need to log into DLS with that account first and set a default download folder.
 - Does it work with an administrator account.?
-- If it's a custom created folder then set share (folder) permissions in to username sc-sickchill & sc-download (DSM6) or synocommunity (DSM7) as group.
+- If it's a custom-created folder then set share (folder) permissions in to username sc-sickchill & sc-download (DSM6) or synocommunity (DSM7) as group.
 [Syno Permissions](Synology-install.md#Synology-SickChill-Permissions)
-- If path is left blank it will auto populate or enter path but remove `/volume1/` from the path in the settings.
+- If the path is left blank it will auto-populate, or enter the path but remove `/volume1/` from the path in the settings.

 When all else fails then you could also use the black-hole method as a workaround.
 SickChill will store the nzb/torrent in a folder of your choosing.
 Then simply set DS to monitor that folder for nzbs and torrents.
 As soon as one is found the download will start.

 ## Timeout when adding a show on Freenas

 If you get a timeout when you try to search/add a new show then check your network settings.
-For freeNAS you can fix this by going to Network > Interfaces > Select your primary network source > Edit > Uncheck "Autoconfigure IPv6".
+For FreeNAS you can fix this by going to Network > Interfaces > Select your primary network source > Edit > Uncheck "Autoconfigure IPv6".
 Then go to Jails > Select Jail with SickChill > Edit Jail > Advanced Mode > Uncheck "IPv6 Autoconfigure" Make sure to reboot after you save that.